jskjott/jskjott.github.io/pages/portable_typewriter.md

-## Portable Print Publishing

 I was frustrated with how current publishing processes force you to spend hours alone on the computer making layouts.

-I wanted to make printing available in spaces where it currently isn’t and by doing that move away from the extensive and bulky infrastructure which is typically needed to create a printed page.
+Inspiration by Robert Ochshorn's wonderful [desert journalism](https://lowerquality.com/desertjournalism/) project I wanted to respond to these frustrations by making printing available in spaces where it currently isn’t and by doing that move away from the extensive and bulky infrastructure which is typically needed to create a printed page.

 This was a personal project.
 To fulfil my vision, I decided to make a portable, battery-operated receipt printer typewriter.